planet-lia/lia-docs/content/home/index.md

 ## Game Rules
 These are current rules of Lia and are subject to change.
 Legacy rules may be available here.
+<--
+TODO add link to legacy rules?
+-->

 ### Gameplay
 Each team starts with 9 units on opposite sides of the map.
 After the game starts it lasts for 500 seconds or ends prematurely if one team loses all of its units.
-If the game is not ended by eliminations the team with most units wins, if this is not resolved the team with least damage done loses.
+If the game has not ended by the process of elimination, the team with most units wins.
+If this is still not resolved the team with least damage done loses.
 By default team killing is also enabled.
 * 500 seconds of gametime TODO

 ### Controllable units